qt37t247/WGS-HPC-NUS/README.md

 Example file: picard.sh

-## Variants calling (SNPs and indels) with GATK4

-Example file: gatk_HC.sh
+By the end of this step you may consider directly calling variants with GATK4 without re-alignment (use the gatk_HC.sh).
+Runtime for each sample may exceed a week.

-## Alternative variants calling with GATK3 and ANGSD
+## Indel realignment and variants calling with ANGSD

 Example file: gatk_RA.sh